 Here are a few of my photos:

 Do you need to know credentials?
 I have a BA in Sociology, a MLA in Creation Spirituality and I am an ordained interfaith clergyperson.
-I have worked within the field of health and healing for more than 25 years — as a massage therapist, in the patient safety department of a large urban hospital, with two different hospices, with oodles of private clients, with my own parents, and working to heal myself from breast cancer.
+I have worked within the field of health and healing for more than 25 years — as a massage therapist, in the patient safety department of a large urban hospital, with two different hospices, as a private duty caregiver with oodles of clients as well as my own parents, and working to heal myself from breast cancer.

 I like the phrase theologian Matthew Fox uses in his book by the same name, One River, Many Wells.
 I believe God is not nearly as persnickety about doctrine as we are.
 I believe mostly S/He wants us to love one another.
 Period.